Julow/Unexpected-Keyboard/doc/Custom-layouts.md

 * `bottom_row`: Whether or not to show the common bottom row.
 It accepts `true` or `false`, and defaults to `true`.
 If your custom layout defines a bottom row, you should specify `bottom_row=false` to disable the built-in bottom row.

 ## Row

-The `<row>` tag encloses one row on the keyboard.
-It requires no properties, and supports the following:
+The `<row>`...`</row>` pair encloses one row on the keyboard.
+It has only one optional property:

-* `height`: The height of the row.
-Defaults to 1, and accepts a positive floating point value.
+* `height`: The height of the row: a positive floating-point value.

+A row's standard height is 1.0.
+The `height` property makes the row taller or shorter than the others.
+For example, if you define a 5-row keyboard but the top row has `height="0.7"`, then the keyboard's total height is 4.7 units.

-The total height of the keyboard is defined in Settings as a percentage of the total height of the screen, which can be different between portrait and landscape.
-The height of a row is relative to the other ones, and are scaled to keep the height of the keyboard constant.
+You set the physical height of the complete keyboard in Settings as a percentage of the total height of the screen, which can be different between portrait and landscape.
+Unexpected Keyboard scales the "units" so all the rows fit in that alloted space.
+Thus, defining a shorter row gives space to the other rows.

 ## Key